kkots/ggxrd_hitbox_overlay_2211/README.md

 enableScriptMods = false

 ; A keyboard shortcut.
-; Holding down this key during a replay will speed up the playback by a factor specified in ; "fastForwardReplayFactor".
+; Holding down this key during a replay will speed up the playback of a replay by a factor specified in ; "fastForwardReplayFactor".
-; This feature causes danger time entry countdown to go out of sync. fastForwardReplay =
+; This feature causes danger time entry countdown to go out of sync.
+; To speed up observer mode playback when catching up to a game that is far ahead, ; no hotkey is needed, it will happen automatically.
+Observer mode will use the same factor setting. fastForwardReplay =

 ; Specify a positive whole number.
 Default value is 2.
-; When holding the "fastForwardReplay" hotkey during a replay, ; this is by how many times to speed up the replay. fastForwardReplayFactor = 2
+; When holding the "fastForwardReplay" hotkey during a replay, ; this is by how many times to speed up the replay.
+; IMPORTANT: This will also affect observer mode in online when catching up, ; without having to press the hotkey.
+It will use this speed factor automatically.
+; Fast-forward now also affects intros, roundstarts, roundends, outros and supers, ; but those types of fast-forward come at a greater CPU and processing cost (and can't be disabled, for now). fastForwardReplayFactor = 2

 ; A keyboard shortcut to open the Quick Character Select window.